noah-schroeder/reviewbook/docs/11-Conventional-Meta-Analysis.md

 Note that the test of moderators is different than before.
 Confusing right?
 [Well, that's because the two tests, while named the same thing, are testing different things.]{.underline} When we calculated Q~between,~ the test of moderators was testing if there were significant differences between levels of the moderator.
 However, in this test of moderators it is testing if the moderators are significantly different than zero.
 These are totally different tests - **do not use this test of moderator as your Q~between~ value because it most certainly is not!**
 :::

-What if you have more moderator variables to test?
-Well, you simply replace the '**graderange**' variable with whatever each moderator variable column in your data is labeled as, and don't forget to rename the data items as well (**mod.gradeq** and **mod.grade**).
+What if you have more categorical moderator variables to test?
+Well, you simply replace the '**graderange**' variable with whatever each categorical moderator variable column in your data is labeled as, and don't forget to rename the data items as well (**mod.gradeq** and **mod.grade**).
 Then you can re-run the same two code sets to calculate Q~between~ and the effect sizes.

 #### Easily Create Tables